Alina Maksymenko: Career

+Junior

+She competed at the 2006 Deriugina cup and won silver medal in All-around, behind Daria Kushnerova.

+Senior

+In 2007, she made a debut at the World Championships in Patras, Greece, where she was a part of the Ukrainian senior group (Olena Dmytrash, Polina Kondaurova, Viera Perederiy, Oksana Petulko, Vita Zubchenko) that finished 8th in Group All-around.

 In 2008, Maksymenko participated as a member of the Ukrainian Group at the 2008 Summer Olympics in Beijing, China.
 They finished eighth in the group all-around finals.

 At the 2009 World Championships in Ise, Mie, Japan, Maksymenko began competing as an individual gymnast and placed 16th in the all-around final.
+She competed at the 2009 World Games in Kaohsiung, Taiwan and placed 5th in Hoop, 6th in Ribbon, 7th in Rope and 8th in Ball.
 At the 2010 World Championships in Moscow, Russia, she placed 5th in the all-around final.
 She was also one of the only two gymnasts to qualify for all of the event finals (the other being Aliya Garayeva).
+She was 4th in Rope final, 5th in Hoop, 6th in Ball and 8th in Ribbon.

 Maksymenko won three golds and one silver medal at the Deriugina World Cup 2011.
 At the 2011 Universiade held in Shenzhen, she won the silver medal in the hoop final (28.100) and the bronze medal in the clubs final.
-Maksymenko also helped Ukraine win the team bronze medal at the 2011 World Championships.
-Maksymenko qualified for the London 2012 Olympics.
+Maksymenko also helped Ukraine win the team bronze medal at the 2011 World Championships in Montpellier, France.
+She placed 5th in All-around final in qualified for the London 2012 Olympics.

 She started her 2012 season competing at the LA Lights in Los Angeles but struggled with her new routines and finished behind fellow Ukrainian Ganna Rizatdinova in all-around.
 She then competed at the 2012 Deriugina Cup and took silver in all-around behind Russian gymnast Daria Dmitrieva.
-Maksymenko competed at the 2012 Summer Olympics in London.
+Maksymenko competed in the individual all-around event at the 2012 Summer Olympics in London.
 She qualified for the finals and finished 6th overall.